sidneyzweifel/Code-Break-Lockdown/README.md

 ### Science, Technology, Art, Engineering & Mathematics Project
 * This project blends visual art with computer science to provide a comprehensive gaming experience
 * This aligns with CSU’s pursuit of offering integrated STEM degrees
-* Aims to inspire students to build on to our project and create their projects
+* Aims to inspire students to build on to our project and create their own projects

 ## System Design
 ### Specifications